 Academics studying effects of Covid-19 pandemic on law

-Quebec law faculties are ramping up research efforts to assess the impact pandemics may have on law and the practice of law.
-Continue reading
+Quebec law faculties, having decided to offer courses remotely next fall in light of health and safety concerns stemming from Covid-19, are now also ramping up research efforts to assess the impact pandemics may have on law and the practice of law.

 -